-With the stock market turning volatile this year, many stocks have formed base-on-base patterns.
+With the stock market at new high this year, many stocks have formed base-on-base patterns.
 Keep an eye out for those, because they tend to be strong chart formations.
 The base-on-base is, of course, a combination of two bases.
 The stock forms a base but does not rise much in price from the buy point.
 That’s often because the general market comes under selling.

 So, a new base starts taking shape at a higher elevation than the first.
 On a chart, the two patterns resemble the profile of two stair steps.
 Sometimes, the breakout from the second base will come after the selling pressure in the market has lifted.